pojntfx/networked-linux-memsync/docs/notes.md

       - The difference between a FUSE and NBD is that a NBD server doesn't provide a file system
       - A NBD server provides the storage device that (typically) hosts a file system, which means that the interface for it is much, much simpler
       - The implementation overhead of a NBD server's backend is much more similar to how `userfaultfd-go` works, rather than a FUSE
-    - NBD and the NBD kernel module
-      - NBD uses a protocol to communicate between a server (provided by user space) and a client (provided by the NBD kernel module)
-      - The protocol can run over WAN, but is really mostly meant for LAN or localhost usage
-      - It has two phases: Handshake and transmission
-      - There are two actors in the protocol: One or multiple clients, the server and the virtual concept of an export
-      - When the client connects to the server, the server sends a greeting message with the server's flags
-      - The client responds with its own flags and an export name (a single NBD server can expose multiple devices) to use
-      - The server sends the export's size and other metadata, after which the client acknowledges the received data and the handshake is complete
-      - After the handshake, the client and server start exchanging commands and replies
-      - A command can be any of the basic operations needed to access a block device, e.g. read, write or flush
-      - Depending on the command, it can also contain data (such as the chunk to be written), offsets, lengths and more
-      - Replies can contain an error, success value or data depending on the reply's type
-      - NBD is however limited in some respects; the maximum message size is 32 MB, but the maximum block/chunk size supported by the kernel is just 4096 KB, making it a suboptimal protocol to run over WAN, esp. in high latency scenarios
-      - The protocol also allows for listing exports, making it possible to e.g. list multiple memory regions on a single server
-      - NBD is an older protocol with multiple different handshake versions and legacy features
-      - Since the purpose of NBD in this use case is minimal and both the server and the client are typically controlled, it makes sense to only implement the latest recommended versions and the baseline feature set
-      - The baseline feature set requires no TLS, the latest "fixed newstyle" handshake, the ability to list and choose an export, as well as the read, write and disc(onnect) commands and replies
-      - As such, the protocol is very simple to implement
-      - With this simplicity however also come some drawbacks: NBD is less suited for use cases where the backing device behaves very differently from a random-access store device, like for example a tape drive, since it is not possible to work with high-level abstractions such as files or directories
-      - This is, for the narrow memory synchronization use case, however more of a feature than a bug
     - Implementing `go-nbd`
       - Due to the lack of pre-existing libraries, a new pure Go NBD library was implemented
       - This library does not rely on CGo/a pre-existing C library, meaning that a lot of context switching can be skipped